-A project can be defined as a group of people, usually from various fields of expertise, collaborating temporarily with the aim of reaching a predetermined goal within a predetermined budget.
+A project can be defined as a group of people, usually from various fields of expertise, collaborating temporarily with the aim of reaching a predetermined project result within a predetermined budget within a predetermined time frame.

-Features of a
+Features of a project

-- project - A project should have the following features: - A project should have a clear starting point, known as the project start-up or kick-off. - Because a project has a limited duration, a finishing date needs to be set. - A project has a unique and clearly defined goal.
-The project's outcome is the end product.
-This could be a variety of things, such as a new machine, building, report or even an event. - The project goal tells why the sponsor has commissioned the project.
+A project should have the following features:

+- A project should have a clear starting point, known as the project start-up or kick-off. - Because a project has a limited duration, a finishing date needs to be set. - A project has a unique and clearly defined goal.
+The project's outcome is the end product also called the predetermined project result.
+This could be a variety of things, such as a new machine, building, report or even an event. - The project goal tells why the client has commissioned the project.
 The project result is the outcome of the project and contributes to the project goal. - A project (usually) has a "client" who has commissioned the project and who pays for the project, commonly referred to as the "sponsor".
 This is the person who has an interest in the project result, provide the project team with clarity on the project and make important decisions. - A project has a budget that needs to be determined in advance.
 The project group has to make do with that amount.
 The budget consists of money for funding the project and paying the project's staff.
 A project without a financial budget should at least have a time budget applicable to those participating in the project. - The project group usually consists of people from various fields of expertise working together as a temporary team.
 The members of the project may come from various parts of the organization and have their own particular skills.
 They include managers, financial experts, economists, marketing experts and technicians.
 Each is familiar with the terminology of his or her own field and has his or her own perspective on things.
-This makes working on a project both interesting and challenging.

-- A project has its own organizational set-up.
+This makes working on a project both interesting and challenging. - A project has its own organizational set-up.
 An employee who is temporarily relieved of his normal duties to take part in a project will suddenly have a different person to be accountable to: the project manager.
-The person (or body) the project manager is accountable to is the sponsor. - A project is initiated as a purposeful move.
-It never starts spontane-ously.
+The person (or body) the project manager is accountable to is the sponsor (or client).

+A project is initiated as a purposeful move.
+It never starts spontaneously.
 It has to be initiated and organized consciously.
-The sponsor appoints a project manager with sufficient authority and the capacities to give shape to the project.
+The sponsor appoints a project manager with sufficient authority and the ability to give shape to the project.
 The project manager then draws up a project plan in consultation with the sponsor.
 This project plan describes the project in detail.
-Chapter 5 explains how to draw up a project plan.
+Chapter 6 explains how to draw up a project plan.
+Chapter 5 "How to do a project - the P6-method" contains a blueprint for doing a project.